 Are you experiencing heaviness, bloating, and pain upon elimination?
 If you are struggling with any of these digestive challenges; here are some ayurvedic recommendations for health-increasing dietary and lifestyle practices that support healthy digestion.

 The usual culprits of heartburn are spicy or fried foods, as well as caffeine and alcohol.
 There are certain foods and beverages recommended in Ayurveda that will work wonders to help soothe your indigestion.
-So, just in case you are fighting indigestion; these natural herbs, home remedies and Ayurveda healing tips are for you!
+So, just in case you are fighting indigestion; these natural herbs, home remedies and Ayurveda healing tips

 For effective digestion – stop multitasking during meals; it reduces your body’s absorption power.
 Consume a juice of ginger, lemon and salt before meals to trigger digestive fire (Agni).
 Avoid cold drinks and processed foods that cause stomach bloating and discomfort.
 Lassi helps get rid of gas and cramps and Triphala boosts detoxification and improves nutrient absorption.